contao/docs-archive/manual/en/05-system-administration/extensions.md

 your command-line interface.

-Then you must register your extension in `app/AppKernel.php` so that it can be taken into account by the system (see below).
+Then you must register your extension in `app/AppKernel.php` so that it can be taken into account by the system (see "Enable the extension" chapter).
 Finally, check the database with the [Contao install tool][4].

 When you have made all the installation procedure, you can clear the cache with the following command: `php app/console cache:clear -e=prod`.